XiDsLab/SpaCNA/readme.md

-# SpaCNA: CNA detection from spatial transcriptomics using SpaCNA
+# SpaCNA: A spatial-aware framework for detecting copy number alterations from spatial transcriptomics

 **SpaCNA** is a computational pipeline for detecting Copy Number Alterations (CNAs) from spatial transcriptomics data by integrating three data modalities: **histology images**, **gene expression matrices**, and **spatial coordinates**.